karmaniverous/blog/collections/_entity-manager/03-demo.md

 The [`entity-manager-demo`](https://github.com/karmaniverous/entity-manager-demo) repository contains the full implementation documented below.

-**Both this article and the accompanying repository are under construction!** It will take a couple of weeks to unpack everything.
-Meanwhile, please feel free to [reach out](https://github.com/karmaniverous/entity-manager-demo/discussions) with any questions or ideas!
+**This page is under construction!** The Typescript refactor is nearly complete, and I'm busy building the demo & syncing up this documentation.
+Please check back soon for updates and [drop me a note](https://github.com/karmaniverous/entity-manager/discussions) with any questions or ideas!.
-{: .notice--info}
+{: .notice--warning}

 ## An Overview